ironcore-dev/metal-operator/docs/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>BootOrder specifies the boot order of the server before maintenance.</p>
+<p>BootOrderStatus specifies the boot order of the server before maintenance.
+is used to store the boot order of server before it is changed for maintenance. used only with BootType Persistent.</p>
 </td>
 </tr>
 </tbody>